 Q: How can I get my free report?

 The website to visit is annualcreditreport.com, call 1-877-322-8228.
-Or complete the Annual Credit Report Request Form and mail it to: Annual Credit Report Request Service, P.O.
+Or complete the Annual Credit Report Request Form and mail it to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
-This is the only place that is authorized to provide the free report.
+This is the only place that is authorized to provide a free report.

 You have the option of ordering all reports or individually from each credit bureau.
 The law allows you to order one free copy of your report from each of the nationwide credit reporting bureaus every 12 months.

 A Word of Warning About “Fake” Websites

 There is only one authorized website to fill orders for your free annual credit report under the law — annualcreditreport.com.
 Other sites claim to offer “free credit reports,” “free credit scores,” or “free credit monitoring” are not part of the legally mandated free credit report program.
 In some cases, the product comes with strings attached.
 For example, some sites sign you up for a supposedly “free” service that converts to one you have to pay for after a trial period.
 If you don’t cancel during the trial period, you may be agreeing to allow the company to start billing fees to your credit card, be careful.